chaturay/serverless-artillery/README.md

 ### Serverless-artillery
 - Serverless-artillery allows your script to specify an amount of load far exceeding the capacity of a single server to execute.
-- It breaks that script into smaller chunks (sized for a single instance of load generating Lambda function) and distribute the chunks for execution across multiple instances of load generating Lambda function.
+- It breaks that script into smaller chunks (sized for a single instance of load generator Lambda function) and distribute the chunks for execution across multiple instances of load generator Lambda function.
 - Since this is done using a FaaS provider, the ephemeral infrastructure used to execute your load disappears as soon as your load tests are complete.

 </p>
 </details>

-## Load generating Lambda function on AWS
+## Load generator Lambda function on AWS
 <details><summary>Click to expand/collapse</summary>
 <p>

 <img src="docs/Architecture.gif">

-- Serverless-artillery generates the requests to run the specified tests using load generating Lambda function, which is deployed and invoked on AWS along with other assets.
+- Serverless-artillery generates the requests to run the specified tests using load generator Lambda function, which is deployed and invoked on AWS along with other assets.
   -  Naming format is `<customized-service-name default:serverless-artillery>-<optional-unique-string-><stage default:dev>-loadGenerator`.
 For example, `serverless-artillery-dev-loadGenerator` or `serverless-artillery-XnBa473psJ-dev-loadGenerator`.
 - It has an ephimeral architecture.
 It only exists as long as you need it.
 - It runs Artillery.io node package in AWS Lambda function.